Voepass: Suspended

 Following the crash of Flight 2283 on August 9, 2024, Voepass came under the scrutiny of the media and public opinion.
 As a result, it began a restructuring process throughout its operational structure, from the reformulation of the flight network and the suspension of destinations, to the change of executives.
 On September 25, 2024, after several questions related to maintenance problems reported, VOEPASS laid off directors of Operational Safety, Maintenance and Operations.
 The company's president and co-founder, José Luiz Felício Filho, assumed as chief executive officer (CEO) and Chief Operating Officer (COO), while Eduardo Busch, former CEO, assumed the position of Chief Legal Officer (CLO).
 Subsequently, less than a month later, Busch was fired from the airline.
 On November 7, 2024, VOEPASS suspended to sale tickets to its own destinations through its website, launching a route network that only included destinations sold exclusively by LATAM Airlines through a Capacity Purchase Agreement (CPA), in addition to its contract for the transportation of employees of the state-owned company Petrobras in the state of Amazonas.
 On March 11, 2025, the National Civil Aviation Agency of Brazil suspended all operating license of Voepass, citing the airline's "inability to solve irregularities identified during the supervision, as well as the violation of previously established conditions for the continuity of the operation within the required safety standards".
 The National Civil Aviation Agency (ANAC) had applied R$4.4 million in fines against Voepass since 2014.
 However, the company had only paid R$123 thousand, which corresponded to 2.79% of the total applied, 255 fines were issued.
 On April 14, 2025, most of its employees were laid off.
 On April 23, 2025, Voepass filed for bankruptcy protection, blaming financial woes caused by LATAM Airlines, reporting about 209.2 million reais ($36.78 million) in debt caused by the Flight 2283 crash.

 On 30 April 2025 Union requested in Justice freezing of Voepass assets to ensure payment of severance pay.
 It is important to notice that according to the Brazilian legal system (and The Federal Reorganization & Bankruptcy Law), VOEPASS remains in business.
 Its bankruptcy protection ("concordata" in Portuguese) means time for reorganization.
 If unsuccessful in this first phase, a full bankruptcy is likely be declared "de officio" by the Federal Judge currently presiding over the case.
 In Brazil, a "de officio" decision refers to a judicial decision made by a presiding judge acting under a duty or responsibility, rather than at the request or initiative of a party involved in the case.

+The airline eventually ceased operations on 24 June 2025.